 The University of Washington’s School of Nursing needed an update to their web site to match with the broader brand of the University and more importantly make information for external audiences easier to find and use.
 We completed a full analysis of site content, usability, and design standards and used what we learned to develop a replacement site and create content for its main user-facing areas.

-The existing web site for the School of Nursing was launched in 2009.
-Since then, the University of Washington at large undertook a several-million-dollar visual refresh for the entire brand.
-Security, usability, and technology standards have evolved.
+In the time since the existing web site for the School of Nursing was launched in 2009, the University of Washington at large undertook a several-million-dollar visual refresh for the entire brand.
+Security, usability, and technology standards improved.
 Large numbers of disassociated content editors made it difficult for site users to find what they needed in a haystack of words.

-In order to attain its enrollment, community engagement, and research goals, the School of Nursing needed to be much more succinct in its communication.
+To reach its enrollment, community engagement, and research goals, the School of Nursing needed to be much more succinct in its communication.
 A picture is worth a thousand words, and we made it clear in the design process that the visual aspect can convey a lot more than just facts in a much more efficient way.
-To wit, we identified several key landing pages that would receive some custom treatment.
-Our modular approach to development meant we could still allow editors to modify even highly-customized pages safely.
+To wit, we found about a dozen key landing pages that would receive some custom treatment.
+Our modular approach to development meant we could still allow editors to modify even highly customized pages safely.